Australian Institute of Personal Trainers

-The Australian Institute of Personal Trainers (AIPT – RTO 32363) is a privately owned registered training organisation that offers health, wellness, and fitness qualifications online and face to face.
+The Australian Institute of Personal Trainers (AIPT – RTO 32363) is a privately owned registered training organisation (RTO) that offers health, wellness, and fitness qualifications both online and face to face.

 History

 The Australian Institute of Personal Trainers was established in 2000 by Paul Timms.
 Registration requirements varied between states at the time, with just New South Wales providing recognition for personal trainers.
-The idea for The AIPT came to Timms initially while living in Cairns, Queensland.
-The AIPT was launched in Brisbane, Queensland with an explicit focus on training and supporting personal trainers.
+The idea for AIPT came to Timms initially while living in Cairns, Queensland.

 For the first five years, the AIPT offered a membership program to support independent personal trainers and gym owners.
-In 2006, it became a Registered Training Organisation (RTO) and expanded throughout regional areas.
+In 2006, it became an RTO and expanded throughout regional areas.
 The AIPT began to further expand via partnerships with major gym chains in 2011.

-The AIPT now has over 150 campuses and mentors throughout Australia, with locations in Brisbane, Sydney, Melbourne, Adelaide, Perth, Cairns, and the Gold Coast.
+The AIPT now has over 150 campuses and mentors, with locations in Brisbane, Sydney, Melbourne, Adelaide, Perth, Cairns, and the Gold Coast.